nathamanath/ajax.js/README.md

 ## Development

+### TODO:

 * Add means of configuration... set defaults etc..
-* Addd method to parse form values to params.
+* Add method to parse form object to params.
-* Should callbacks be passed a normalized request object? - test in ie 9
+* Should callback params be passed a normalized request object? - test in ie 9
+* Allow for file uploads in moddern browsers.
+* `args.data` should optionaly take `FormData` instance